kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 * Pod (used for projected volume mounts, see below)
 * Secret (can be used to allow revoking a token by deleting the Secret)
-* Node (in v1.30, creating new node-bound tokens is alpha, using existing node-bound tokens is beta)
+* Node (in v1.31, creating new node-bound tokens is beta, using existing node-bound tokens is GA)

 When a token is bound to an object, the object's `metadata.name` and `metadata.uid` are stored as extra 'private claims' in the issued JWT.